panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 which in this case is `HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA`.

-`HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA` is the identifier that will be used in the code base and eventually will be visible in the `safecoin feature status` command.
+`HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA` is the identifier that will be used in the code base and eventually will be visible in the `panoptis feature status` command.

-Note however that it is not possible to use `safecoin feature activate` to activate this feature, as there is no private key for `HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA`.
+Note however that it is not possible to use `panoptis feature activate` to activate this feature, as there is no private key for `HQ3baDfNU7WKCyWvtMYZmi51YPs7vhSiLn1ESYp3jhiA`.
 Activation of this feature is only possible by the Feature Proposal Program.